horaceg/blog/content/posts/bayes.md

 This method is convenient because we can just optimize the function, with e.g. the gradient, and find the value of $\theta$ that maximizes the likelihood function.
 We can either compute the gradient in closed form and see where it vanishes, or run an iterative algorithm such as (stochastic) gradient descent.

-In practice, we dont maximize the likelihood function but rather we mimize the negative log-likelihood function (NLL) with the logarithm function:
+In practice, we dont maximize the likelihood function but rather we minimize the negative log-likelihood function (NLL) with the logarithm function:

 $$NLL(\theta) := - \log p(D | \theta)$$